-During this uncertain time while we al do our part to help flatten the curve of pandemic spread by practicing social distancing, and while we hope things shake out okay so the Legislature can reconvene and brig this bill forward to the House and Senate floors, we can each help support the idea for EPR for packaging by:
+During this uncertain time while we all do our part to help flatten the curve of pandemic spread by practicing physical distancing and following the public health rules du jour, we can each help support the idea for EPR for packaging by:

 1. Talking to our friends, family and neighbors about why EPR for packaging is important!
 Consider sharing the link to this campaign write up and this awesome video from Story of Stuff Project by email and on your website and social media pages to help spread the word!

 2. Consider writing a letter to the editor of your local paper, speaking to why LD2104 is important and urging support / Mainers to contact their House and Senate electeds with support with the amendments to reject the sweeping exemptions made in Committee.

-3. Make sure you've communicated with your State House Representative and State Senator to let them know you support LD2014 with the amendments to reject the sweeping exemptions made in Committee, and hope they will vote with the majority report if the Legislature reconvenes—and will support good policy for EPR for packaging in future iterations of the bill!
+3. Make sure you've communicated with your State House Representative and State Senator to let them know you support LD2014 with the amendments to reject the sweeping exemptions made in Committee, and hope they will push to amend and then adopt the majority report if the Legislature reconvenes—and will support good policy for EPR for packaging in future iterations of the bill!
 Find contact info here or email us for help.

 4. Fill out this online form to let Governor Mills know you you support LD2014 with the amendments to reject the sweeping exemptions made in Committee, and hope she will support good policy for EPR for packaging!

 For tips or talking points, please give a shout!